at-manos/flipper-swdocs/README.md

 # atmanos' flipper software docs

-This is a website to document the things I learn while developing for the flipper zero platform.
+> A website to document the things I learn while developing for the flipper zero platform.

 ## Contributing

-> tbd

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+See [`CONTRIBUTING.md`](/CONTRIBUTING.md) for a guide on how to contribute to this project.